 Each event within a category provides early learners with new or familiar experiences, in independent play or in small or large group settings.

-- Daily schedules will vary according to teaching styles, early learning environments, time restraints, and ages, interests, and skill levels of the children.
+Daily schedules will vary according to teaching styles, early learning environments, time restraints, as well as ages, interests, and skill levels of the children.

 Here are the ABC categories explained in more detail.